CadQuery/cadquery/doc/intro.rst

 CadQuery is based on FreeCAD,which is in turn based on the OpenCascade modelling kernel.
 CadQuery/FreeCAD scripts share many features with OpenSCAD, another open source, script based, parametric model generator.

-The primary advantage of OpenSCAD is the large number of already existing model libaries  that exist already.
+The primary advantage of OpenSCAD is the large number of model libaries  that exist already.
 So why not simply use OpenSCAD?

 CadQuery scripts run from ParametricParts.com have several key advantages over OpenSCAD ( including the various web-based SCAD solutions):